chrismeisner/sprint-builder/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Design System Catalog

+The design system is documented inside the app so the preview always matches production:

+- `/dashboard/style-guide` renders typography, color, form, and spacing tokens straight from the Tailwind theme and shared design token metadata.
+- `/dashboard/components` hydrates live `PackageCard` components with either production sprint data or high-fidelity fallbacks for quick QA.

+Because these routes run inside Next.js, updating `app/components/**` or the Tailwind theme automatically updates the catalog without Storybook.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: